antonc42/cs406-project/DOC.md

  <div class="page-break"></div>

 9. Select the appropriate time zone.
 For US Central time, select "Americas/Chicago".
-Make sure the the "Network Time" in the upper right is set to "On".
+Make sure that the "Network Time" in the upper right is set to "On".
 Click the Done button.
 ![date time](images/centos-install-008.png)

  <div class="page-break"></div>